Amish Ouray Trestle Table

 *Please allow additional time for product transfers, finishing, and shipping.

-Due to a temporary shutdown of non-essential businesses in Indiana mandated by the state government in response to the COVID-19 coronavirus, the build time for this product may be longer than stated.
+Due to disruptions caused by the COVID-19 pandemic, the build time for this product may be longer than stated.

 Learn More About Our Furniture Delivery Options